Governance and working documents

-Uplyme Members General Notice of Registered Interests – July 2019 – this is a record of pecuniary and other interests declared by Councillors.
+Uplyme Members General Notice of Registered Interests – November 2022 – this is a record of pecuniary and other interests declared by Councillors.

 Guidance on interests for Councillors from the Government – for information.

-How to complain – if you are unhappy with the Council’s service or the way you have been treated by Councillors or officials.
+Complaints procedure – if you are unhappy with the Council’s service or the way you have been treated by Councillors or officials.
 Please note that complaints can only be investigated if Councillors were acting in their official rather than private capacity, and the procedure does not cover properly made decisions of the Council with which you disagree.

-Councillors’ expenses policy – what expenses of office may be claimed by Councillors and how these are reimbursed.
+Councillors expenses policy – what expenses of office may be claimed by Councillors and how these are reimbursed.

-Meetings with developers – guidance for Councillors and developers on how pre-application consultations should be conducted.
+Policy on meetings with developers – guidance for Councillors and developers on how pre-application consultations should be conducted.

 Performance Management Policy & Appraisal – how our employees performance is managed and the process for developing, rewarding and improving performance.